Anti-Iranian sentiment: 300 (2007)

 Moaveni identified two factors which may have contributed to the intensity of Iranian indignation over the film.
-First, she describes the timing of the film's release, on the eve of Norouz, the Persian New Year, as "inauspicious."
+First, she describes the timing of the film's release, on the eve of Norouz (Nowruz), the Persian New Year, as "inauspicious."
 Second, Iranians tend to view the era depicted in the film as "a particularly noble page in their history".
 Moaveni also suggests that "the box office success of 300, compared with the relative flop of Alexander (another spurious period epic dealing with Persians), is cause for considerable alarm, signaling ominous U.S. intentions".

 According to The Guardian, Iranian critics of 300, ranging from bloggers to government officials, have described the movie "as a calculated attempt to demonise Iran at a time of intensifying U.S. pressure over the country's nuclear programme".
 An Iranian government spokesman described the film as "hostile behavior which is the result of cultural and psychological warfare".
 Moaveni reported that the Iranians she interacted with were "adamant that the movie was secretly funded by the U.S. government to prepare Americans for going to war against Iran".

 Dana Stevens of Slate states, "If 300, the new battle epic based on the graphic novel by Frank Miller and Lynn Varley, had been made in Germany in the mid-1930s, it would be studied today alongside The Eternal Jew as a textbook example of how race-baiting fantasy and nationalist myth can serve as an incitement to total war.
 Since it is a product of the post-ideological, post-Xbox 21st century, 300 will instead be talked about as a technical achievement, the next blip on the increasingly blurry line between movies and video games.

 Argo (2012)

 Argo has not been shown in public in Iran.
-It narrates the story of the 1979 Iran hostage crisis and the rescue of six American diplomats by the Central Intelligence Agency.
+It narrates the story of the 1979 Iran hostage crisis and in particular the rescue of six American diplomats by the Central Intelligence Agency.
 The film faced several reactions from supporters of the Islamic republic and opponents.
 The film was criticized for a negative portrayal of Iranians, including both revolutionaries and civilians.